Today, I would like to invite you to do a little thought experiment.

 - to get your washing done (washing machine, washing powder, basket, etc.),

 - to do some sports the next morning (for example, running shoes and clothes),

-On day two you add whatever else you need to add to live your life in the way you want and need to live it.
+On DAY TWO you are going to add whatever else you need to add to live your life in the way you want to live it.

 - You always check what you have before you buy something new.

-- You only buy what you directly want or need to use (no hot water bottle in summer! no wine glasses if you don’t drink alcohol! only the one book you wish to start reading today! etc.).
+- You only buy what you directly want or need to use (no hot water bottle in summer!
+No wine glasses if you don’t drink alcohol!
+Only the one book you wish to start reading today!).

 - You also don’t buy more sets of clothes than you need for an exactly defined time period (for example, two weeks).
 Whenever you buy an additional piece of clothing, you sort out another piece of the same category.